Jonas Enlund

-Jonas Enlund (born 3 November 1987 in Helsinki, Finland) is a Finnish professional ice hockey winger, currently an unrestricted free agent.
-He most recently played for HC Neftekhimik Nizhnekamsk in the Kontinental Hockey League (KHL).
+Jonas Enlund (born 3 November 1987 in Helsinki, Finland) is a Finnish professional ice hockey winger who is currently playing for Zagłębie Sosnowiec in the Polska Hokej Liga (PHL).

 Playing career

 Jonas Enlund is a product of the HIFK youth academy, but made his professional debut in the then Finnish SM-liiga for Tappara.
-Enlund was drafted in the sixth round, 165th overall, of the 2006 NHL Entry Draft by the Atlanta Thrashers.
+Enlund was drafted in the sixth round, 165th overall, of the 2006 NHL entry draft by the Atlanta Thrashers.

 He played four full seasons for Tappara before moving to Russian team HC Sibir Novosibirsk, where he spent five years in the Kontinental Hockey League (KHL).
 Enlund spent most of the 2015–16 season with fellow KHL outfit Lokomotiv Yaroslavl and had a short stint at SKA St. Petersburg.

 In July 2016, he signed with his fourth KHL club, CSKA Moscow, before transferring to HC Kunlun Red Star, the Chinese KHL side, in November 2016.

 As a free agent leading into the 2019–20 season, Enlund opted to continue his career in the KHL, agreeing to a contract with HC Neftekhimik Nizhnekamsk on 12 October 2019.